 - Trouble in Tharbad

-Eagles are as Tactics as you can become.
+Eagles are as Tactics as can be.
 They haven’t dipped into any other sphere at all since their release, and no, Neutral isn’t a sphere.
 They can be played outside a Tactics decks as Radagast and Elrond allow for a mono-Lore Eagle deck if you want something else.
 But the majority of the allies will require a Tactics resource icon.
 The combat abilities of the Eagles make them a good inclusion in most Tactics decks.
-There is also a possibility to combine Elrond and hero Radagast to pay for Eagles through their Creature trait in Lore.
+They are very cost-efficient with high starting stats.
+Examples of this are the Vassal of the Windlord, Winged Guardian, and Wilyador, all of whom have solid stats for their cost.

 The eagles have a very bouncy nature.
 They have a lot of abilities that trigger on them entering or leaving play.
 Descendant of Thorondor is a perfect example of this.
 When he enters and leaves play, you may deal 2 damage to an enemy.
 This is basically the same amount of damage as Gandalf but at a lower cost.
 Meneldor works in the same way, but with 2 progress when he enters and leaves play.
 The two cheap allies, Vassal of the Windlord and Winged Guardian are glass cannons.
 These allies have incredible stats for their cost, but they have to leave play after they attack or defend.
 Winged Guardian can stay in play if you pay an additional resource, so if you are swarmed with enemies, you can keep him in play for longer.

 The idea of Eagles leaving play is enforced with the vanila named card Eagles of the Misty Mountains.
 After an Eagle leaves play, you may attach that eagle to the flock, and the flock becomes stronger.
 This can really get out of hand, with one Eagles of the Misty Mountains having 7 attack and defence.
 Having these stats and Support of the Eagles can turn your heroes into absolute beasts.
 Another way that you would want to return Eagle allies is through Flight of the Eagles, which in turn brings an Eagle of the North into the encounter deck for you to draw into eventually.